mojahid2021/RailNet/backend/docs/API.md

 - Validates that the journey segment is valid for the route
 - Checks that seat number isn't already booked for this train/date
 - Uses database transactions to prevent race conditions
-- Price is calculated based on compartment pricing
+- Price is calculated based on journey distance × compartment pricing

 **Response (201):**
 ```json